VysotskiVadim/VysotskiVadim.blog/_drafts/manual_testing_of_android_application_part_1_life_cycle.markdown

 Dialog is still present after configuration change, but it does nothing.
 User has chosen a red pill, but there is still blue on the screen.

+### User input loss

+Consider following feature:
+When user enters the screen, app loads some data from the server and lets user edit it.
+Once user press "Update" buton, information is updated on the server.